The Cycle Most Couples Don’t Realize They’re Stuck In (And How To Break It!)

 Breaking the cycle isn’t about getting it right every time.
 It’s about creating small moments where you choose connection over reaction.
 And over time, those moments start to add up and you’ll notice real change.

-I offer couples therapy in Kalamazoo, MI, for married and unmarried partners who want to better understand their patterns, improve communication, and rebuild connection.
+I offer couples therapy in Kalamazoo, MI, for married couples and partnered couples who want to better understand their patterns, improve communication, and rebuild connection.

-In my work with couples in Kalamazoo, MI, I integrate Gottman Method techniques, EFT, IFS, and trauma-informed approaches.
+In my work with couples in Kalamazoo, MI, I use integrate Emotionally Focused Therapy Emotionally Focused therapy and trauma-informed approaches.
 This allows us to go beyond surface-level fixes and create real, lasting change.

 If you’re ready to take a closer look at what’s happening in your relationship, I’m here to help.
 Reach out to schedule a consultation and take the first step today.